 discretion of the meet director.
 Teams will not be split.
 Deck entries will be $10.00 per event.
 Deck entries and NT entries will be placed in the slowest heats.
 Entries may be e-mailed or sent by mail.

-Team Unify teams will receive an invitation in their email and will be able to sync their entries directly to our meet.
-If you have any questions on the Team Unify process, please email Kyle Hembree.

 ENTRY FEES: $5.00 per individual event. $8.00 per relay. $2.00 INDIANA Swimming surcharge per swimmer.
 Make checks payable to Northridge Area Swimming Association (NASA).
 Checks must accompany the entry or be paid by the start of the meet.
 No entry fees will be returned except for those received after the limit has been reached.